unicode-org/icu4x/docs/tutorials/data_management.md

 * `--format` sets the format of the output (we'll discuss formats later)
 * `--all-keys` `--all-locales` specifies that we want to include all data for all locales

-This will generate a `my-data-blob` file containing the serialized data.
+This will generate a `my_data_blob.postcard` file containing the serialized data for all components in all locales.
+The file is several megabytes large; we will optimize it later in the tutorial!

 # 3. Using the generated data